-If you haven't already, you'll need to register for a planning application account before being able to make a planning application.
+If you haven't already, you'll need to register with the Planning Portal for a planning application account before being able to make a planning application.

 A planning application cannot be progressed until all the necessary supporting information and the appropriate fee is received by us.
 If we do not receive all the relevant information and the correct fee, your application will be made invalid and we will write to you.

 Registering on the Planning Portal is easy and you can complete your application form, upload supporting documents and pay fees via this service.

 The simplest way to submit a planning application is online via the National Planning Portal where you can also:

 - work on your application in draft before submitting it to us;